 16. RESPONSIBLE FINANCIAL OFFICER

-a The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+a The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent for more than one calendar month.

 17. ACCOUNTS AND ACCOUNTING STATEMENTS